Burnside Combustion Turbine

 Burnside Combustion Turbine is a light fuel oil-fired station owned by Nova Scotia Power, located in Dartmouth, Nova Scotia, Canada.

+History

+The power station, located in the Burnside Industrial Park, was commissioned in 1976 with four 30-MW gas turbines.

 Description

 The Burnside Combustion Turbine Station consists of 132 MW light oil-fired station that operates as a secondary source.